deltachat/deltachat-pages/_posts/2019-03-14-oauth2release.md

 Please note that Delta Chat remains marked as "Beta" on Google Play.
 We know very well that most people's expectations are very high when it comes to messenger usage.
-But don't despair -- a non-beta version is getting ever more closer and the current Beta works already suprisingly well for many people in many different settings and countries.
+But don't despair -- a non-beta version is getting closer and as many of you know, the current Beta works already suprisingly well for many people in many different settings and countries.

 Please help us to evolve Delta Chat by [https://deploy-preview-145--deltachat.netlify.com/en/contribute](providing feedback, contributing improvements or a little donation).
 If you join our channels you'll also get to hear many of the upcoming good news earlier than here ;)